 The pilot Reiki project at St George’s is just the beginning.
 Full Circle Fund Therapies is creating a transferrable clinical training and mentoring programme which allows Reiki practitioners to work on acute and high dependency units in a way which can be accepted by the medical professions.

 Training is taking place on the bone marrow and transplant wards, and is planned as well for paediatric medicine.

-Funds are required to support different elements of this visionary project including the provision of: a rigorous, clinical training as part of Full Circle’s commitment to evidence based, best practice in acute medical settings, including an extensive clinically-based mentoring programme for joining practitioners, data gathering, confidential data management, preparation of reports and case studies, analysis and systematic review of quantitative and qualitative data to support rationale for future research into the application of Reiki in various diverse and complex medical environments.
+Funds are being raised from donations to support different elements of this visionary project including the provision of: a rigorous, clinical training as part of Full Circle’s commitment to evidence based, best practice in acute medical settings, including an extensive clinically-based mentoring programme for joining practitioners, data gathering, confidential data management, preparation of reports and case studies, analysis and systematic review of quantitative and qualitative data to support rationale for future research into the application of Reiki in various diverse and complex medical environments.

 This project also includes the work of a post graduate Research Assistant [typically a PhD graduate or similar], an Academic Research Lead based at St George’s University of London (or another recognized research institution and as directed by Full Circle’s Research Committee).

-As a comprehensive evidence-based project, it therefore requires support for the ongoing commitment and work of the Full Circle team of carefully selected, experienced and comprehensively trained, CNHC registered Reiki practitioners.
+As a comprehensive evidence-based project, it therefore requires support for the ongoing commitment and work of the Full Circle team of carefully selected, experienced and comprehensively clinically trained, Complementary and Natural Healthcare Council registered Reiki practitioners.